How Caritas is structured

 The General Assembly elects the Caritas Internationalis president, vice presidents, secretary general and treasurer.
 The president and two vice presidents are ex officio members of the Executive Board which is composed of seven members, three of which are appointed by the Holy See and one is elected by the Representative Council.

 The President is the global representative of Caritas Internationalis.
-The current incumbent is Cardinal Oscar Rodríguez Maradiaga.
-He was elected for a second term as President at the 19th General Assembly in May 2011.
+The current incumbent is Cardinal Luis Antonio Gokim Tagle.
+He was elected President at the 20th General Assembly in May 2015.

 Our Secretary General

 The Chief Executive Officer of Caritas Internationalis is Michel Roy.
-He was elected at the 19th General Assembly in May 2011 for a four-year term.
+He was elected for a second term as Secretary General at the 20th General Assembly in May 2015.

-Dr Juerg Krummenacher is the treasurer of Caritas Internationalis.
-He was elected in May 2011.
+Alexander Bodmann is the treasurer of Caritas Internationalis.
+He was elected in May 2015.

 General Secretariat and offices